frisssby/motivation_bot/README.md

 Author: Elina Safarova

-You can find the bot at http://t.me/FirstRateMotivationBot
+You can find the bot at http://t.me/FirstRateMotivationBot (currently down)

 It can send you a motivational quote if you ask for.